Updated On: by

 Description Of The Common Living Benefits

 Here is a description of the common living benefits:

-(1) chronic care – you can receive money to take care of your chronic care.
+(1) chronic care – you can receive money to take care of your chronic care or custodial care.
 Usually, this means if you can’t meet 2 of 6 activities of daily living or have a cognitive impairment.
 If this sounds like the definition of eligibility for long-term care, you are right.
 However, I must stress that the chronic care option is NOT long-term care insurance.
-This will simply pay a lump sum benefit if you can’t meet 2 of 6 ADLs or cognitively impaired.
+This living benefit simply pays a lump sum benefit if you can’t meet 2 of 6 ADLs or if you are cognitively impaired.

 (2) critical illness – will pay a benefit if you are diagnosed with a covered illness such as cancer, heart attack, stroke, ALS, etc. You can then use this money for your insurance bills, doctor and hospital care, etc.